sharat87/httpbun/README.md

 A project by [Shri](https://sharats.me).

+## Building

+We patch Go's standard lib a little.
+There's a line in `net/http/server.go` that delets the `Host` header in all incoming requests.
+We comment that line out during build, and uncomment it again to restore it.

+So, if you're using the same Go installation for this and other projects _at the same time_, you may see unexpected behaviour.

+The patching and unpatching is in `make patch` and `make unpatch` targets.

 ## Contributing

 Contributions to httpbun are welcome, for the most part.
 However, I strongly urge you to open an issue to discuss